Primitive and reference types

 a.push_str(" World");

-$> cargo run --bin rune -- run scripts/book/primitives/primitives.rn
+$> cargo run -- run scripts/book/primitives/primitives.rn

 Hello World